Marcus0928/SmartARNavigationApp/docs/API_SmartARNavigation.md

 - Sets `hasTolls = true` when the route-level `warnings` array contains the word "toll", **or** when any step's `html_instructions` contains the word "toll" (covers Malaysian routes where warnings may be absent)
 - Extracts the road name from the first non-compass, non-ordinal `<b>` tag in `html_instructions`
 - Extracts roundabout exit numbers via `_parseRoundaboutExit()`: tries the structured `step['exit']` integer field first; falls back to parsing the ordinal in `html_instructions` (e.g. "take the **3rd** exit") when the field is absent — common in Malaysian API responses
+- Drops any step shorter than 15 m from the `turns` list (filters GPS/API noise steps that would otherwise be popped almost instantly by `ARViewModel`'s turn-pruning), **except** the last step in a leg, which is always kept regardless of length — Google often emits a short final "turn onto X; destination is on the Y" step when the destination sits close to the last turn, and dropping it would leave the final turn without an arrow or voice announcement

 ---